Criminal justice reform

-Criminal justice reform addresses structural issues in criminal justice systems such as racial profiling, police brutality, overcriminalization, mass incarceration, and recidivism.
+Criminal justice reform is the reform of criminal justice systems.

+Stated reasons for criminal justice reform include reducing crime statistics, racial profiling, police brutality, overcriminalization, mass incarceration, under-reporting, and recidivism or improving Victims' rights, Prisoners' rights and crime prevention.
 Criminal justice reform can take place at any point where the criminal justice system intervenes in citizens’ lives, including lawmaking, policing, and sentencing.

 Police reform

 Police reform describes the various proposals to change policing practices.
-The Brookings Institute has organizes police reform into three categories: short-term, medium-term, long-term.
-Short-term hold Police officers accountable for there actions.
+The Brookings Institution organizes police reform into three categories: short-term, medium-term, long-term.
+Short-term hold Police officers accountable for their actions.
 The Law Enforcement Bill of Rights protects officers from losing their jobs, having their personal information put out to the world, police officers will be informed when they are being investigated, will be told who they will be interrogated by.
 Medium-term would shift the financial burden of paying civilian payouts to the police department insurance policy and the police officer their self to pay the sum of money instead of taxpayer dollars.
 Long-term making policing more about the community then it being the police vs the community, doing research on how to improve law enforcement and the local community.